-6.16 Children who have returned home to their family from care
+3.8.9 Children who have returned home to their family from care

-The Academy recognises that a previously looked after child potentially remains vulnerable.
-The Academy will vigilantly monitor the welfare of previously looked after children, keep records and notify Social Care as soon as there is a recurrence of a concern in accordance with the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Inter - Agency Procedures.'
+The academy recognises that a previously looked after child potentially remains vulnerable.
+Queen Katharine Academy will vigilantly monitor the welfare of previously looked after children, keep records and notify Social Care as soon as there is a recurrence of a concern in accordance with the Cambridgeshire and Peterborough Safeguarding Children Partnership Board Multi-Agency Procedures.

-6.17 Children showing signs of Abuse and/or Neglect
+3.8.10 Children showing signs of Abuse and/or Neglect

-The Academy recognises that experiencing abuse or neglect may have an adverse impact on those children which may last into adulthood without appropriate intervention and support.
-School may be the only stable, secure and predictable element in the lives of children at risk.
+Queen Katharine Academy recognises that experiencing abuse or neglect may have an adverse impact on those children which may last into adulthood without appropriate intervention and support.
+Queen Katharine Academy may be the only stable, secure and predictable element in the lives of children at risk.
 Children who have experienced abuse or neglect may display this through their own behaviour, which may be challenging and defiant or passive and withdrawn.
 We recognise that children may develop abusive behaviours and that these children may need to be referred on for appropriate support and intervention.

-All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the Academy and/or can occur between children outside of these environments.
-All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the academy or college and/or can occur between children outside of these environments.
+All staff, but especially the Designated Safeguarding Lead (and Deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation.

-The Academy will provide training for staff to ensure that they have the skills to identify and report cases, or suspected cases, of abuse in accordance with the procedures outlined in this policy.
+Queen Katharine Academy will provide training for staff to ensure that they have the skills to identify and report cases, or suspected cases, of abuse in accordance with the procedures outlined in this policy.

-6.18 Children at Risk of Radicalisation
+3.8.11 Children at Risk of Radicalisation

-Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of an academy's safeguarding approach.
+Children are susceptible to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of an academy safeguarding approach.

-The Academy Committee and TDET will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.
+The academy committee will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.

-The following member of staff is the Prevent Lead and has undertaken Prevent Lead training: Jenie Roddis jenie.roddis@qka.education
+The following member of staff is the Prevent Lead and has undertaken Prevent Lead training: Jenie Roddis

 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The Academy's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+The academy's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral.
 See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (April 2021).

-6.19 Privately Fostered Children
+3.8.12 Privately Fostered Children

-Private fostering is when a child under the age of 16, (under 18 if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or relative in their own home for 28 days or more.
+Private fostering is when a child under the age of 16, (under 18 if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or relative, in their own home for 28 days or more.

-The Academy will follow the mandatory duty to inform the local authority of any 'Private Fostering' arrangements and refer to the Fostering Assessment Team.
+The academy will follow the mandatory duty to inform the local authority of any 'Private Fostering' arrangements and refer to the Fostering Assessment Team.

-6.20 Children who have Family Members in Prison
+3.8.13 Children who have Family Members in Prison

-The Academy is committed to supporting children and young people who have a parent or close relative in prison and will work with the family to find the best ways of supporting the child.
+The academy is committed to supporting children and young people who have a parent or close relative in prison and will work with the family to find the best ways of supporting the child.